stephendawsondev/ConsoleConnections/README.md

 Users can message their matches. <br>

-![match with option to view match's messages](images/readme-images/matches-view-user-messages.png) Users can message their matches. <br>
+![match with option to view match's messages](images/readme-images/matches-view-user-messages.png)

-![screen to send message to match](images/readme-images/matches-send-message.png) Users can message their matches. <br>
+![screen to send message to match](images/readme-images/matches-send-message.png)

 ![conversation with match](images/readme-images/matches-match-messages.png)